tille/Network-Algorihtms/challenge1/README.md

 for run the server run this is the command:

-  ./server
+  ./server port

-and for run the client only run the binary file with specified server
+and for run the client only run the binary file with specified server and port

-  ./client server_ip
+  ./client server_ip port

 ## Examples

   ( ( 2 + 2 ) * 4 ) / 2

-  2 / 0 => Undefined
+  ( ( 2.1 * 3.4 ) + 2 )

   ( 2 + 4 * 3 )

+  1.34 + 500.871 * 3.4